Left-Arm Positional Sense: Shifts, Placements, Intermediate Notes and Distance Measuring

 For string players, finding our desired note requires basically two positional choices: the “vertical” (up and down the string = pitch) and the horizontal (on which string am I on?).

 For our horizontal positional sense, we string players have the invaluable help of clearly defined tactile and visual-spatial references: our four strings.
 The strings are a lot like the valves on a brass instrument: thanks to them we know exactly where our fingers are on this horizontal axis (i.e. which string am I on?) before we sound them.
 Each string is a clearly defined visual and tactile spatial reference point.
 But, just like for a brass player, finding the right string (valve) is only a small part of finding our desired note.
-It is though each string (or valve for brass players) was a different instrument.
+It is as though each string (or valve for brass players) was a different instrument.
 First, we choose our instrument (= string = horizontal placement) then we find our note (vertical placement).
 This “horizontal” aspect of left-hand positional sense is dealt with on the page “Left-Hand String Crossings“.

 “Vertical” positional sense refers to our ability to know where our hand is in the vertical plane, running up and down the string (pitch).
 Finding the right string without any aural references is easy, because we can see and feel the different strings, but finding the correct pitch on each string is much more complicated.
-This is because on this vertical axis we are seriously deprived of clear reference points: the fingerboard is totally smooth and our only real physical point of orientation is the corner (crook) for the thumb under the fingerboard at the end of the cello-neck (“4th position”).
-This is a much more difficult skill to acquire and is the subject of the rest of this page.
+This is because on this vertical axis, we are seriously deprived of clear reference points: the fingerboard is totally smooth and our only real physical point of orientation is the corner (crook) for the thumb under the fingerboard at the end of the cello-neck (“4th position”).
+This is a much more difficult skill to acquire and is the subject of the rest of thisarticle.

 LOST IN SPACE: THE STRING PLAYER’S VERTICAL SPATIAL CHALLENGE

-This lack of tactile reference points means that our vertical positional sense – our map of the fingerboard – has to be mainly internal.
+This lack of tactile reference points on the fingerboard means that our vertical positional sense – our map of the fingerboard – has to be mainly internal.
 Finding notes without any physical references is the equivalent of “perfect pitch” for a singer: we often need to just “know” where a note is found, before sounding it, by how it “feels” for the arm and hand (and also by how it “looks”).

 This lack of clear spatial references constitutes one of the principal difficulties of playing a string instrument: finding our way around the fingerboard is a little like walking around blindfolded.
 Sounding a note, for us, is the equivalent of a blind person touching something that allows them to know exactly where they are.
 Playing a note out of tune is our equivalent of a blind person losing their orientation and bumping into something accidentally: this is the negative feedback telling us that we are not where we hoped we were!
-On the fingerboard, it is almost as if our left hand was essentially “lost in space”, or to be more exact, lost in four parallel outer-spaces (one for each string).
+On the fingerboard, it is almost as if our left hand was essentially “lost in space”, or more precisely, lost in four parallel outer-spaces (one for each string).

 But at the same time, this lack of definition is also one of the main elements contributing to the expressiveness of string playing.
 We, like singers, are able to not only tune the notes exactly as we wish, but also to connect the pitches (vertically) exactly as we wish.
 We can choose the desired degree of separation anywhere between the extremes of a complete clean separation (finger articulation) to a seamless vocal connection (glissando), according uniquely to musical criteria.

 “Knowing” where all the notes are on our 55 cm of fingerboard is a skill that requires enormous precision: a 1mm “error of judgement” can make the difference between musical life and death (beautifully in tune, or horribly out of tune).
 This is why so much of our practice time is dedicated to just “getting a feel” for exactly where the notes are (playing “in tune”).
 Consider the relative ease of finding notes on the piano – not only are they spread out over almost double the distance of the cello fingerboard, but also each note is clearly visible, and both clearly differentiated and equidistant from the others.
-They are much easier to locate accurately than are the notes on a string instrument.
+They are much easier to locate accurately than the notes on a string instrument.
 No wonder pianists are able to play a lot more notes at the same time than we do!
-Finding notes on the violin requires even higher spatial precision than on the cello, because the violin fingerboard measures approximately half the length of the cello fingerboard.
+Finding notes on the violin requires even higher (finer) spatial precision than on the cello, because the violin fingerboard measures approximately half the length of the cello fingerboard.

 THE SPACE WARP: EXPONENTIAL ?
 LOGARITHMIC ?
 DEFINITELY NOT GEOMETRIC